JanLawrence/optimy_assessment/README.md

 - I have also refactored the code and only calling the Define.php and Test.php

-- I have created a Test.php class so that it is clean when testing each functions by creating your custom methods inside of Test class and calling it in the index.php
+- I have created a Test.php class.
+So that it is clean when testing each functions by creating your custom methods inside the Test class and calling it from index.php

 ## Notes: